 “Of course!
 Look at how he behaves!”

-“Glo,” Abby sounded almost—but not quite—reproachful.
+“Glo,” the warrior sounded almost—but not quite—reproachful.
 “Rahab’s an ass, but he values us immensely.”

 Gloriana shook her head in disbelief.
 “Abby!”

-The warrior nodded in response, a gesture that betrayed a measure of confidence she typically only displayed in battle.
+The warrior nodded, betraying a confidence she typically only displayed in battle.

 “I mean it.
 He grew up apprentice to a Chelliaxian wizard.
 Shit, Glo, he is a Chelliaxian wizard.
 He’s probably spent more time in the company of devils from Hell than he has with people.
 We’re not just the friends Rahab has right now, we’re probably the only friends he’s ever had.
 We’re rarer than diamonds and ten times as valuable.
 He thinks he’s always right, he’s insensitive, socially perverse, unskilled at emotional support, and power hungry, but I watched him do everything he could to keep you alive in the fight with Nualia, and he doesn’t know the first thing about healing.

 “You didn’t know that part, did you?
 As arrogant as he is I was completely surprised when you asked what happened and he didn’t mention his role, speaking instead of Kara’s effort.
 Yet it was Rahab who was the first to your aid when you fell, and he did everything within his power to help.
 Kara’s potion restored you, but it was Rahab who kept you here to be restored.
 And throughout the whole fight Nualia could have reached out at any moment and cut him to pieces.
 He wasn’t defending himself, or casting spells.
 He was focused only on trying to keep you with us.”

 Gloriana could scarcely credit what she heard.
 Abby kept going.

 “He loves you, Glo.”

 Quite possibly for the first time in her life the oracle felt as though she had forgotten how to speak.